 Education Specialist Comprehensive Examination

 Candidates for the Ed.S. must pass a comprehensive examination.
 The examination is intended to provide evidence that the candidate has mastered the specialized knowledge required for the degree.
 The examination may be retaken only one time.

 Students must meet GPA requirements before taking the comprehensive examination.
 Only students who have applied for graduation and are completing their degree requirements in the current semester/class may apply to take the comprehensive examination.
 Further information regarding the Education Specialist Comprehensive Examination is available from the Seminary-Graduate Studies Office.

 Each education specialist student must complete a minimum of 36 credit hours of coursework.
-Coursework is completed through on-campus summer sessions and online learning.
+All coursework for Educational Leadership and Curriculum and Instruction may be completed online.
+Coursework may also be completed through on-campus summer sessions and online learning.
 Up to 12 credit hours may be earned during the 7-week summer term.
-All coursework for Educational Leadership and Curriculum and Instruction—English, History, and Secondary (General) specializations may be completed online.
 See upcoming summer courses.

 See Graduation Requirements.